The lost doctrine of Reincarnation

 Our final piece of evidence is from the very last book of the Bible—the Revelation of St John, chapter 3, verse 12—a most significant combination of numbers for those of our readers who are interested in the science of real numerology.
 Here is that verse: "Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out."
 Clearly the fortunate victor who has 'overcome' had gone out before or the words 'no more' would be meaningless.
 It is the old, old idea of the exile of the soul and the need for it to be purified by long wandering before it could be admitted as a 'a pillar in the temple of God'.
 What is more, until the ignorant and ambitious gained control of the Church and turned it from an instrument of Light to a weapon of darkness and superstition, the doctrine of Reincarnation must have been a shining jewel in the crown of the new movement.
 Later, at the council of Constantinople—flying directly in the face of the words of Jesus—the Church deliberately excised the doctrine from its system.
 Later it went still further and condemned all those who believed or taught Reincarnation as heretics, thousands of whom were burned to death for daring to oppose the superstitious hold it now exercised over almost the entire Western world.

 And so, a doctrine that might have brought comfort and meaning to the lives of millions was lost; a mighty chord in a once grand symphony of Divine Truth was stilled for ever, and the 'music' of Christianity has never sounded the same since.
 Why was it lost?
 We gave you the answer above when we mentioned the ignorant and ambitious folks who took over the Church.
 For as we discuss in our article on 'How peace leads to war', the process of diverting Christianity to political use culminated in the 4th Century of our era when the Emperor Constantine adopted it as a state religion.
 Then, through the long centuries what light and truth remained in the Church was slowly eclipsed and it was made to serve the ends of political expediency and temporal power.
 It still does today, notwithstanding the many good and wise Christians who strive to live up to the ideals of Jesus' teaching.
-If the day should come that the Church admits that its founders believed in the doctrine of Reincarnation, and that Jesus taught it to his disciples, the Light that was eclipsed by man's wilfulness and greed centuries ago may once more shine forth upon the Earth.
+If the day should ever come that the Church admits that its founders believed in the doctrine of Reincarnation, and that Jesus taught it to his disciples in secret, the Light that was eclipsed by man's wilfulness and greed centuries ago may once more shine forth upon the Earth.
 But——we are not holding our breath!

 © Copyright occult-mysteries.org.
 Article published 15 September 2019.